davreev/SpatialSlur/README.md

 </p>

 ## Dependencies
-While the core library has no dependencies aside from the .NET framework, the repository also includes a number of interface libraries for interop with other applications that support scripting in .NET such as Rhino and Unity.
-These have additional dependencies as they rely on functionality from the APIs of their target applications.
+While the core library has no dependencies aside from the .NET framework, the repository also includes a number of separate libraries for interfacing with 3d modeling applications that support scripting in .NET such as Rhino and Unity.
+Each interface library references assemblies from its target application, so they may need to be removed from the solution before compiling if their dependencies can't be resolved.

 ## Overview
 Below is a brief outline of the core library by namespace.
 For further detail, take a look at the [reference documentation](https://github.com/daveReeves/SpatialSlur/tree/master/SpatialSlur/Documentation) or dive into source files and poke around.
 If you have specific questions, comments, or suggestions, feel free to [contact me](http://spatialslur.com/contact/).